jorgeyza/my-portfolio/src/content/projects/04-my-portfolio.md

 ---
 title: My portfolio
 description: Where you are currently at 😄.
 It is a static website built with Astro.
-tags: [Astro, TypeScript, Tailwind, Radix, Netlify]
+tags: [Astro, React, TypeScript, Tailwind, cva, Radix, Netlify]
 image:
   url: ~/assets/projects/my-portfolio.png
   alt: Screenshot of the web project